kaareltinn/fp-js/lecture-1.md

 Notes: It does not mean we always need write pure functions since any useful application requires having side-effects.
 But we should thrive for using pure functions as mush as possible and separate pure code from impure so we could have better control over side-effects.

 ---
+### Functions are data
+In FP functions are data type like any other.

+#### How?

+* Assignable to a variable value
+* As an object property

+In other words: functions act as any other piece of data

+---
 ### Higher order functions

 Functions that take functions as an argument or return function as a return value are called **higher order functions**.